 Check out Should You Fly or Drive?
 How to Make the Most Cost-Effective Decisions by Creative Savings.

 In my experience, I’ve found that it is usually cheaper to travel by car if you have your family with you.
 If you’re a solo parent, you may be better off flying.

-Here is a great video on the pros and cons of driving vs flying.
+Here is an excellent video of the pros and cons of driving versus flying.

 Check Your Car

 While driving is usually cheaper, you want to make sure your vehicle is ready for the road trip.

 When you’re traveling, the last thing you want to happen is to have your car breakdown.
 Before you get in your car and head down the road, you should do some necessary vehicle maintenance.